-The New Jersey Women's History project is an educational resource for students, teachers, and those interested in learning more about the history of women in New Jersey.
-Utilizing digital scholarship and historical research methods, and blended and experiential learning techniques, the project aims to research, document, and curate the historical and cultural contributions of New Jersey women.
+The New Jersey Women's History Project is an educational resource for students, teachers, and those interested in learning more about women's history in New Jersey.
+This project utilizes digital scholarship and historical research methods and blended and experiential learning techniques to research, document, and curate New Jersey women's historical and cultural contributions.
 The original website was developed by the Alice Paul Institute, with financial assistance from a project grant from the New Jersey Historical Commission (a division of the Department of State) and through the Discover NJ History License Plate Fund for Heritage Tourism Grant Program of the New Jersey Historic Trust.
 During the spring of 2020, the Rowan University Libraries Digital Scholarship Center partnered with the Rowan University History Department to acquired the project for future development.
-If you are interested collaborating on a course project, please contact us at DSC at Rowan dot edu.
+If you are interested in collaborating on a course project, please contact us at DSC at Rowan dot edu.

 The Rowan University Public Art Project is an interactive digital scholarship project of all public art on campus.
 The project was developed by the Rowan University Libraries Digital Scholarship Center in collaboration with University Publications, University Relations, University Planning, and the Rowan University Art Gallery.
 The project includes photography and descriptions of all of the campus public art, artist biographies, an interactive map, and Library resources related to the artwork, the artists, and public art in general.
-In developing the Rowan University Public Art Project, our goals included contributing to public awareness of Rowan University's commitment to creative endeavors, the arts, and the wider community and leveraging the University's public artwork to influence academic exploration of the interdisciplinary aspects of public art and space.
-This work has inspired new course projects and has been used in Art Criticism, Experiencing Art, Urban Geography, and Cultural Geography courses.
+This project's goals included contributing to public awareness of Rowan University's commitment to creative endeavors, the arts, and the wider community; and leveraging the University's public artwork to influence academic exploration of public art's interdisciplinary aspects and spaces.
+This work has inspired new course projects and has been used in Art Criticism, Experiencing Art, Participatory Public Art, Urban Geography, and Cultural Geography courses.
 Spring 2020, we worked to integrate the project into an Introduction to Aesthetics course.
-We envision the project being used within additional courses to explore topics such as creativity, critical thinking, environmental issues, gender and diversity studies, history, placemaking, and writing arts.
+We envision the project being used within additional classes to explore topics such as creativity, critical thinking, environmental issues, gender and diversity studies, history, placemaking, and writing arts.

 The Glassboro Memory Mapping Project (GMM) is a collaborative digital scholarship project exploring cultural geography, memory, placemaking, and public history of Glassboro, New Jersey.
 The project is being developed through an innovative partnership between the Rowan University Libraries Digital Scholarship Center, Rowan University's Cultural Geography Honors Course (Jen Kitson, Ph.D.), the Glassboro Historical Society, and the Heritage Glass Museum.
 Utilizing digital scholarship and historical and cultural geography research methods, and blended and experiential learning techniques, the project is digitizing, curating, and unifying endangered historical material on a publicly accessible digital archive.

 The project includes historical photographs, video, audio recordings, documents, maps, oral histories, digitized books, and a comprehensive resource list.
 The project is integrated within Dr. Kitson's Cultural Geography Honors course, where the students explore Glassboro's cultural geography and public history and help research and develop content.
-Students are also required to develop an interactive web-based project on a Glassboro topic using a cultural geography theme.
+Students must also develop an interactive web-based project on a Glassboro topic using a cultural geography theme.

-The development of the Glassboro Memory Mapping Project provides students with relevant, real-world experience, including fieldwork, research methods, and writing, interview skills, critical and spatial thinking, creative and design thinking, GIS, metadata, handling archival material, and digital media development.
+The Glassboro Memory Mapping Project's development provides students with relevant, real-world experience, including fieldwork, research methods, writing, interview skills, critical and spatial thinking, creative and design thinking, GIS, metadata, handling archival material, and digital media development.
 The project also provides summer internship opportunities within the Rowan University Libraries Digital Scholarship Center.

-Originally published in 1964, The Glassboro Story has since become an important historical source on the founding and subsequent development of Glassboro, NJ.
+Published in 1964, The Glassboro Story has since become an important historical source on the founding and subsequent development of Glassboro, NJ.
 In this digital format, the book is made publicly available as an educational resource to help students, researchers, and community members learn about the history of Glassboro, NJ.
-We also hope to spark a deeper connection with Glassboro and to inspire new scholarship and learning within subjects such as Cultural Geography, American Studies, United States History, and Public History.
+We also hope to spark a deeper connection with Glassboro and inspire new scholarship and learning within cultural geography, American Studies, United States History, and Public History.

 The Projecting Future Public Art project is a collaborative course project between Professor Jen Kitson (Urban Geography) and the Rowan University Libraries Digital Scholarship Center.
-The project was initiated within Professor Kitson's Urban Geography course and set out to provide students with an experiential learning opportunity of designing and implementing a research survey.
+The project was initiated within Professor Kitson's Urban Geography course and set out to provide students with an experiential learning opportunity to design and implement a research survey.
 This IRB approved project allowed us to interview students, collect non-identifying demographics and student opinions of Rowan University's public art.
-The students also explored how projection mapping technology can be used to activate a public space and encourage more engaged survey responses.
+The students also explored how projection mapping technology activates public space and encourages more dynamic survey responses.
 Over two semesters, students collected approximately 900 surveys and participated in four campus projection mapping events.